aniket-mish/llm/README.md

         return text
 ```

-initiating the tokenizer and trying our encoder and decoder.
+I'm initiating the tokenizer and trying our encoder and decoder.

 ```python
 tokenizer = Tokenizer(text)